 If you end up making an offer, you’ll use the information you’ve gathered here to inform your bid, the seller’s agent will do the same.
 Oversharing could hurt your negotiating power as the host works for the seller, not you.

 - Be polite.

 “Hello my name is…” “May we walk around upstairs?” and “Thank you for the tour” is always welcomed.
 If you do decide to make an offer on this home or another they represent they will remember how nice you were.
 They might be more likely to choose your offer or be more accepting of negotiations.

 Wave to the neighbors, chat them up to get an insider’s view on what life in that community is really like — families, singles, what the vibe on the block is like, and whether the homeowner’s or condo association (if there is one) is easy to work with.

 - Why are they selling?
 Motivations are a big part of negotiations, getting the most information upfront is not only helpful if you decide to make an offer on this home, but it’s helpful to open your mind so you have a bigger picture of other’s motivations.
 All information is

 - When does the seller want to move?
 If the seller is in a hurry (say, for a new job), they may be willing to accept a lower

 - When does the seller want to close?
 One way to strengthen your offer is to propose a closing date that’s ideal for the seller.
 You might be able to make their life easier with a long closing period or a leaseback agreement (allowing them to remain in the property after closing for a limited time) to make their transition easier.
-Agreeable terms are not limited to
+Agreeable terms are not limited to the price.
+Get creative!

 - Is the seller negotiable on price?
 There’s always a chance the host will offer extra information here.
 And, in some instances, the seller has authorized their agent to tell interested buyers that the price is negotiable.
 It never hurts to ask…also note this question is different from “Is the price negotiable?”
 You are learning about the seller.